Joanna Gruesome

 Joanna Gruesome were a five-piece noise pop band from Cardiff, Wales.
 The name of the group is a reference to musician Joanna Newsom.
-They released two albums and a number of singles.
+They released two albums and a number of singles, were known for their energetic live shows, as well as their forthright feminist and anti-homophobic views.

 History

+Joanna Gruesome were formed in 2010 in Cardiff by Owen Willams (guitar and vocals), Max Warren (bass), and George Nicholls (guitar).
+Their core line-up solidified with the addition of Lan McArdle (lead vocals) and Dave Sandford (drums) in 2012.
+The band would include in their (largely fabricated) press releases that they had met and formed in anger management sessions.
+Each member adopted the surname 'Gruesome' as a nod to bands like Ramones.

-Joanna Gruesome were formed in 2010 in Cardiff.
-Their debut album received praise from Pitchfork, This is fake DIY, and Rough Trade.
-Joanna Gruesome were known for their energetic live shows, as well as their forthright feminist and anti-homophobic views.
+Their debut album, Weird Sister, received praise from Pitchfork, This is fake DIY, and Rough Trade.

-On 28 November 2014, the band won the Welsh Music Prize with their debut album Weird Sister.
+On 28 November 2014, the band won the Welsh Music Prize for that record.
 They released their second album, Peanut Butter, on 11 May in the UK via Fortuna Pop!, and on 2 June in the US via Slumberland Records.

 In June 2015, the band announced Lan McArdle would depart from the band.
-They were replaced by Kate Stonestreet from the bands Pennycress and Roxy Brennan from Two White Cranes, Grubs and TOWEL.
+They were replaced by Kane Stonestreet from the bands Pennycress and Roxy Brennan from Two White Cranes, Grubs and TOWEL.
+This lineup released one single, "Pretty Fucking Sick (of It All)."
 They played their final show in 2017.

-Lan McArdle and Owen Williams formed a new band Ex-Vöid in 2018.
+Lan McArdle and Owen Williams formed a new band Ex-Vöid in 2018 and Williams and Nicholls formed The Tubs the same year.